Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Precedence of operators

 The operators have a precedence which sometimes matches what we learned in school.
 When operators have equal precedence, they proceed left to right. `xx = 24 / 6 * 5` will produce 20.
 But `xx = 1 + 2 * 3` will produce 7, not 9, because the multiplication will get done first.
-To force the order you want, use brackets, which have the highest precedence.
+To force the order you want, use brackets.
 ```javascript
 xx = (1 + 2) * 3           // will produce 9.
 gravity = G * (mass1 * mass2) / (distance * distance);